 Why Bragging is Boring

 Have you heard of “WIIFM”?
 It stands for “What’s In It For Me?”.
-It’s an acronym to remind us what interests potential customers.
-They want to know – what do I get if I buy this product or service?
+It’s an acronym to remind us of what interests potential customers.
+They want to know: What do I get if I buy this product or service?

 When you’re writing website copy, your reader should be at the forefront of your mind.
-Write it from the “WIIFM” perspective, because this is what the reader is thinking while they read your copy.
+Write it from the “WIIFM” perspective because this is what the reader is thinking while they read your copy.
 Your readers are full of doubt and skepticism.
-They’re not going to be impressed with all of your awards and accomplishments.
+They won’t be impressed with all your awards and accomplishments.
 They want to know what they’re going to gain by paying attention to YOU.

 Focus on the Benefits, Not on the Features